-To commemorate the 4th of July 2013 and the men and women who continue to protect and preserve the nation’s freedom, GoBankingRates partnered with San Antonio-based Air Force Federal Credit Union and compiled a guide of the best military discounts that ensure veterans, as well as active duty and reserve members alike, are saving money year-round.
+With today being Memorial Day 2014, Americans are paying observance to those who have made the ultimate sacrifice.
+To commemorate Memorial Day and the men and women who continue to protect and preserve the nation’s freedom, GOBankingRates partnered with San Antonio-based Air Force Federal Credit Union to compile a guide of the best military discounts to ensure that veterans, as well as active duty and reserve members alike, are saving money year-round.

-“In these difficult times and economic hardships, our men and women of the military have a thankless job of protecting our freedom,” says Danny Sanchez, VP of Marketing at Air Force Federal Credit Union.
+“In these difficult times and economic hardships, our men and women of the military have a thankless job of protecting our freedom,” said Danny Sanchez, VP of Marketing at Air Force Federal Credit Union.
 “The organizations that support the military community with discounts understand that this is a great way to honor them.
-This is just a small ‘Thank You’ and repayment for their service and sacrifice.”
+This is just a small ‘thank you’ and repayment for their service and sacrifice.”

 Who Qualifies for Military and Veteran Discounts?

 Individuals who qualify for military discounts are those who have served in a service branch of the United States Armed Forces in the past or present.
 Military service branches include:

 Some specialized military programs that provide exceptional savings include active reserve members as well.
 With regard to who is considered a “veteran,” Rod Powers of About.com said:

 “In actuality, there is no standardized legal definition of ‘military veteran’ in the United States … Whether or not one is considered a ‘veteran’ by the federal government depends entirely upon which veteran program or benefit one is applying for.”